 - Ensure UL certification whenever possible.

-- To reduce the risk of fire, keep all materials made of combustible substances, such as furniture, clothes, bedding, pillows, drapes, and curtains at a safe distance such as 3-5 feet away from all sides of the space heater or electric fireplace insert.
+- To reduce the risk of fire, keep all combustible materials, such as furniture, clothes, bedding, pillows, drapes, and curtains, at a safe distance such as 3-5 feet away from all sides of the space heater or electric fireplace insert.

 - If a gas fireplace is currently installed within a traditional fireplace chimney, be sure to have a screen and/or glass to help protect children and pets.
-Consider changing to a supplemental heat source such as a space heater or family room focal point such as an electric fireplace to have more peace of mind.
+Consider changing to a supplemental heat source such as a space heater or a family room focal point such as an electric fireplace to have more peace of mind.

-- A space heater or electric fireplace safety can be increased by unplugging the unit when away from the home — especially for extended periods of time.
+- A space heater or electric fireplace safety can be increased by unplugging the unit when away from home — especially for extended periods.

-- Although space heaters are a nice option for a small space, avoid using bathrooms, laundry spaces, and other indoor locations, likely to be exposed to liquid or water.
+- Although space heaters are an excellent option for a small space, avoid using bathrooms, laundry spaces, and other indoor locations, likely to be exposed to liquid, humidity or water.

 - Use an extension cord only if absolutely needed – as a heavy-duty, grounded cord.
 Please avoid extension cords overall.
 Best to plug directly into the wall.

 MagikFlame electric fireplaces are safer than space heaters.
-They also assist with cleaner air quality (avoiding carbon monoxide and carbon dioxide issues along with other toxins from wood fireplaces).
-The built-in 5,200 BTU heater is added value and has a thermostat to control potential overheating for the living space whereas a space heater is more unpredictable.
+They also assist with cleaner air quality (avoiding carbon monoxide, carbon dioxide issues, and other toxins from wood fireplaces).
+The built-in 5,200 BTU heater is added value and has a thermostat to control potential overheating in the living space, whereas a space heater is more unpredictable.
 Enjoy simple and easy installation if you want a more luxurious experience while ensuring a safer, family atmosphere.